KidSport application forms have been translated into alternative languages, please email the Department if you would like to receive one.

 Sport and recreation clubs can get involved in KidSport by registering as a KidSport club with their participating local government.
 To be eligible clubs can be a:

-- Business/privately owned BUT individual members MUST be affiliated with a recognised State Sporting Association or have affiliation through a State
+- Business/privately owned but individual members of the club must be affiliated with a recognised State Sporting Association or have affiliation through a State organisation.

 Once registered, KidSport clubs receive applications and then invoice the local government for the cost of the applicant’s fees and other identified costs.
-All KidSport vouchers must be submitted and validated by the local government before being accepted by the club as payment for fees.
-Local governments can assist with the invoicing process for KidSport vouchers.
+All KidSport vouchers must be submitted and validated by the local government before being accepted by the club as a form of payment for fees.
+Local governments can assist clubs with the invoicing process for KidSport vouchers.
 Alternatively, clubs have an online account that can automatically generate invoices for their LG.

-Clubs can promote KidSport to their members by linking with their participating local government to access application forms.
-Hand them out at registration days, during workshops or by directing parents/guardians to the KidSport website.
+Clubs can promote KidSport to their members by partnering with their participating local government to access application forms.
+Clubs can hand them out at registration days, during workshops or by directing parents/guardians to the KidSport website.
 Information can also be distributed via club newsletters and through club and State Sporting Association websites.
 Ask your local government for

 Frequently asked questions